mixxxdj/manual/source/chapters/user_interface.rst

   Hold this button and talk to mix the microphone input into the Mixxx master output.
 Short click on the button for latching.
-This is handy for talking for a extended period, for example when :ref:`streaming <live-broadcasting>` a radio show.
+This is handy for talking for an extended period, for example when :ref:`streaming <live-broadcasting>` a radio show.
 When in Latch mode, click again to mute the microphone input.

 **Mix Orientation Toggle**